 I'm showing here some examples, mainly from my personal collection for Strassburg/Strasbourg, to show a timeline of the city.

-I have no family links with the city, but as a schoolboy became fascinated with the idea of being a "European citizen" and the work of the Conseil de l'Europe, making Europe work together while keeping regional differences.
-A Heimatsammlung for this city shows its varying fortunes as a hub of exchange or as a bastion of defence.
+I have no family links with the city, but as a schoolboy became fascinated with the idea of being a "European citizen" and the aim of the Conseil de l'Europe, encouraging Europe to work together (well, there is some debate...) while keeping regional differences.
+A Heimatsammlung for this city shows its varying fortunes as a hub of international exchange or as a bastion of national defence.

 1683 CLAUSA GERMANIS GALLIA